Marquette vs. Rider College Basketball Predictions & Picks - November 10

 Marquette Performance Insights

-- The Golden Eagles grabbed 28.4 rebounds per game and conceded 32.6 boards last year, ranking 333rd and 281st, respectively, in the nation.

-- Last season Marquette was sixth-best in the country in assists with 17.3 per game.
+- At 17.3 assists per game, Marquette was sixth-best in the nation last season.

 - Giving up 7.5 3-pointers per game and conceding 34.7% from downtown last year, Marquette was 218th and 247th in the country, respectively, in those categories.